eocode/ISO8583-Dlib/README.md

 </a>
 </p>

-This package has been developed  with a cookiecutter made by eocode author in: https://github.com/ActivandoIdeas/Python-Package-Cookiecutter
+This package has been developed  with a cookiecutter made for me in: https://github.com/ActivandoIdeas/Python-Package-Cookiecutter

 ## Docs